rickfay/z17-randomizer/README.md

   - Super Lamp and Super Net inclusion option added.
 These are progressive updates to the base Lamp and Net, meaning there will be 2 of each in the item pool if the option is enabled.
   - Maiamai Cave is open by default, bombs are no longer necessary.
   - The Curtain bug in Zelda's Study is fixed.
+  - The Weather Vanes by Link's House and the Vacant House are pre-activated.
   - Many small cutscenes have been removed, most notably in the Dark Maze.
 Sorry Hilda Hey fans.

 - Additional Changes: